-Fans can honor a serviceman or servicewoman during the game against CAA-rival Delaware with a nameplate on the back of a student-athlete’s jersey.
+Fans can honor a serviceman or servicewoman during the game against CAA-rival Delaware with a nameplate on the back of a student-athlete’s helmet.
 To submit a name, CLICK HERE and fill out the form.

 The deadline for submission is Wed., Oct.
 17. A total of 91 nameplates are available.

 Tickets for the game can be purchased by CLICKING HERE.

 Additionally, fans can purchase special $5 tickets that will be donated to local veterans as part of the “Danes Salute: Tickets for Vets” program, held in partnership with SEFCU, which already has purchased 500 tickets for donation.
 CLICK HERE to purchase a ticket for a veteran.

 This marks the sixth straight year the UAlbany football program has honored military members by having student-athletes wear their names.
 The idea started with head coach Greg Gattuso, who sought a way of thanking the men and women who serve our country.
 The program has since honored hundreds of veterans and also makes annual visit to Albany Stratton VA Medical Center.